Simphone implements state-of-the-art, 256-bit cryptographic security (the highest by today's standards) with the following features:

 endif

 Cipher lists sent over the network (client_preferred and client_supported) transmit a unique 62-bit identifier for each listed cipher.
-These are precalculated as a truncated hash tag of a 128-bit block full of zeros, encrypted in the cipher's mode (EAX mode) with a key derived from zeros, zero IV, zero sequence number and zero counter value.
+These are precalculated as a truncated hash tag of a 128-bit block full of zeros, encrypted in the cipher's mode (EAX mode) with a key derived from zeros, zero IV, zero sequence number and counter value of 0.

 encrypt_cipher and decrypt_cipher do not use these cipher identifiers.
 Instead, each of them contains RNG0-generated random bytes encrypted with the cipher and its would-be derived key.
 The encrypted string has a RNG0-generated random IV and a hash tag; the total number of encrypted bytes (including the IV and tag) is equal to three times the server tag size sent in the same packet.
 The client figures out which ciphers are requested by trying to decrypt the packet with all of its supported ciphers and chooses the cipher that could authenticate the bytes correctly.
 The sequence number is 0, while the counter value is as described in the next paragraph.